playframework/play-samples/Hello.md

     <http://localhost:9000>

-    The Play application responds `Welcome to Play!`.
+    The Play application responds: `Welcome to Play!`

 ## Explore the project